Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 4. Department of Persian

-The Department of Persian was established in 1955 to provide in-depth studies and research in the Persian language and literature, with particular emphasis on history and literature produced in India and Iran.
+The Department of Persian was established in 1955 to provide in-depth studies and research in the Persian language and literature, particularly on history and literature produced in India and Iran.

 Do you want to learn Persian in India to dive further into the mesmerizing poetry of Rumi, Hafiz, Ferdowsi, Saadi, Nizami, and Khayyam?